mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Start high level and work your way down

-In most reviews, you'll generally have a mix of notes that are high level (e.g. "can we break this class into two classes?") and notes that are low level (e.g. "'success' is misspelled here").
+In most reviews, you'll generally have a mix of notes that are high level (e.g. "can we break this into two classes?") and notes that are low level (e.g. "'success' is misspelled here").
 If you have broad, high level notes, start with those and defer your lower-level notes to a later review round.

 There's a cost to every note.
 First, there's the time cost of you writing it, especially if you are giving extra care to your words to avoid ambiguity or insult.
 Then for the author, there is both a time cost to reading and understanding your note and a psychological cost for each note.
 In theory, if the author writes a 100-line change and gets back 100 separate notes, they should be happy to receive 100 different ways to improve their skills as a developer.
 We agreed previously that your co-workers are humans with normal human emotions and egos of varying degrees of fragility.
 Most human developers get sadder as the number of code review notes they receive increases.